wp-plugins/flyzoo/readme.txt

 No. The widget is loaded asynchronously right after your main content has been loaded.

+= After I remove and delete the plugin it still shows on the frontend, how do i remove it completely? =

+Please try the following:

+- refresh your browser's cache
+- if you are using a caching plugin please force a cache refresh

+this should solve the issue in 99% of cases.

+Otherwise, please check that the script has not been embedded directly into some .php file (footer.php for instance).

 = Can I suggest a feature?  =

 Yes of course.
 We love feedbacks so let's keep in touch!